cargo-deny

 # The default lint level for `default` features for external crates that are not

 # members of the workspace.
-This can be overriden by allowing/denying `default`
+This can be overridden by allowing/denying `default`

 # on a crate-by-crate basis if desired.